HomeMy WebLinkAboutcoa.lu.ca.Condominiumization of Lodges.1980CA- IgQp- Ol

 the Planning & Zoning hearing and the first reading by City Council; and

-finally, additional time jtll be lost in scheduling the second. reading
+finally, additional time will be lost in scheduling the second reading

 before City Council, as it is a public hearing with 30 days notice.)